U.S. flag

 Do New York anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?

 Yes.
 New York school district policies require that when an investigation reveals any verified harassment, bullying, or discrimination, schools must take prompt actions reasonably calculated to end the harassment, bullying, or discrimination, eliminate any hostile environment, create a more positive school culture and climate, prevent recurrence of the behavior, and ensure the safety of the student or students against whom such harassment, bullying, or discrimination was directed.
-New York school district policies must also include guidelines relating to the development of nondiscriminatory instructional and counseling methods and require that at least one staff member at every school be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, and sex.
+New York school district policies must also include guidelines relating to the development of nondiscriminatory instructional and counseling methods and require that at least one staff member at every school be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and sex.

 Do New York anti-bullying laws and regulations involve parents in efforts to address bullying behavior?